bkw777/LPT_Capture/README.md

 Capture the output from a parallel printer port.

 The [v2](../../tree/v2) branch adds the ONLINE, /SELIN, and /RESET signals - UNTESTED
+The [v2-leds](../../tree/v2-leds) branch adds LEDS for ONLINE & /SELIN - UNTESTED
-The [usbc](../../tree/usbc) branch is usb-c instead of microusb - UNTESTED
+The [usbc](../../tree/usbc) branch is usb-c instead of microusb - UNTESTED The [centronics](../../tree/centronics) branch has a Centronics 36 connector instead of DB25 - UNTESTED

 ![](PCB/out/LPT_Capture.jpg)
 ![](LPT_Capture.1.jpg)